telerik/fiddler-everywhere-docs/traffic/configure-ios.md

 Some Apple services like the Apple Application store and iTunes use certificate pinning as an additional layer of security.
 That means these services won't trust third-party certificates like the one Fiddler Everywhere installs and operates as a MITM proxy.
 The above causes several significant effects:

-- The SSL handshake fails, resulting in no HTTPS traffic being captured from these services.
+- The TLS handshake fails, resulting in no HTTPS traffic being captured from these services.

 - The services will fail if the Fiddler Everywhere proxy is set as the proxy for the active internet connection.